 - Slides must be in PowerPoint format only and be attached directly to your email

-- Failure to submit your slides on time for the Regionals means you have 2 options:
+- Failure to submit your slides on time for the Regionals means you have two options:

 - Pitch with your slides, but be ineligible to move on to the Provincial Finals or win the daily cash prize

-- Failure to submit you slides on time for the Provincial Finals means you will be pitching with your slides from the Regionals
+- Failure to submit your slides on time for the Provincial Finals means you will be pitching with your slides from the Regionals

 - If you have a custom font for your PowerPoint, please include it in your email and let Craig know so he can download and install it